- Plaintext email only

 - Three-day group training, Gestalt Institute of Georgia, S. Imes, Dahlonega, GA.

-- Two group workshops, Canadian Group Psychotherapy Conference, Vancouver, BC
+- Two Group Therapy workshops, Canadian Group Psychotherapy Conference, Vancouver, BC

 Proximity to transit and or intersections:

 The people who come to see me include men who are struggling with either stress, or anger, or communication, or the misuse of alcohol, sex, or drugs,, women concerned about their marriage or partnership, and couples who feel nearly defeated by poor communication and distancing, or by destructive behaviours including lying.

 Everyone's story is unique and no therapy session follows a predictable path.
 However, the collaborative steps below provide a general outline of how your therapy sessions with me may progress.
 I will help you: